 - The scheme's stagnant value against significant food price increases: In April 2021, the Government increased the value of Healthy Start from £3.10 to £4.25 the first increase since 2010.
 Since then, food prices have risen substantially.
-Some products which can purchased through the scheme, such as infant formula, have seen price rises that significantly outstrip average inflation. - A restrictive eligibility criteria means many families experiencing food insecurity do not benefit: to qualify, pregnant women (except pregnant teenagers) and children must be In households in receipt of Universal Credit or equivalent benefits and a earning less that £408 per month after taxes.
-The scheme is also only available to families with children under 4 years old, leaving a gap between Healthy Start ending and Free School Meals starting. - Failing to reach all eligible families: there is no recent reliable data on coverage, but historical data suggests that approximately a third of eligible households are not claiming Healthy Start.42 This is due to various factors such as lack of awareness of the scheme, not knowing if they are eligible, and the administrative burden of applying.
+Some products which can purchased through the scheme, such as infant formula, have seen price rises that significantly outstrip average inflation. - A restrictive eligibility criteria means many families experiencing food insecurity do not benefit: to qualify, eligible pregnant women (except pregnant teenagers) and families must be in receipt of Universal Credit or equivalent benefits and earning less than £408 per month after taxes.
+The scheme is also only available to families with children under 4 years old, leaving a gap between Healthy Start ending and Free School Meals starting. - Failing to reach all eligible families: there is no recent reliable data on coverage, but historical data suggests that approximately a third of eligible households are not claiming Healthy Start.
+This is due to various factors such as lack of awareness of the scheme, not knowing if they are eligible, and the administrative burden of applying.